Applying for permission to make alterations to your home

 Home improvements and alterations

-You must apply in writing if you would like to alter or improve your property or garden in any way.
+You must apply in writing or using our Tenancy permissions online form if you would like to alter or improve your property or garden in any way.
 Proper plans will need to be drawn up by a builder or architect if the work involves altering the structure of the building.
 Some alterations and improvements may need planning permission and building regulations approval.
 You must not start work before you have been granted all the relevant permissions.

 Examples of alterations or improvements include: